Skip to content

 The diagram below shows where Cornwall's carbon emissions come from.

-Our road transport and homes combined, make up 45% of total emissions and highlights how individual actions and choices have the potential to make a big impact.
+Road transport and homes make up 44% of Cornwall's total emissions.
+This highlights how individual actions and choices could make a big impact.

-We are committed to using our influence and working with others to enable more people to make positive changes to their lifestyle to drive carbon emissions down.
+We are working with partners and the wider community to make positive changes to their lifestyles to reduce carbon emissions.

 What is Carbon Neutral?